 Many people enjoy mystery stories or crime thrillers; in the same vein of savoring the whodunnit and howdunnit, I like a good accounting scandal.
 My fascination with cooking the books started when I was young with the “great salad oil swindle”, which wound up causing losses in excess of $1 billion in today’s money and even threatened a Wall Street collapse.
 This disaster was averted by the assassination of President Kennedy, which kept markets closed on Monday, November 25, 1963, and gave the parties involved an extra day to resolve the matter.
 Nowadays I look forward to receiving FIRST, a compendium prepared by IBM’s Risk Analytics group of the previous month’s financial shenanigans.
 So, the recent Hewlett-Packard-Autonomy imbroglio fascinates me.

-Topics: Fraud, Governance, GRC, audit, Autonomy, IFRS, Governance, Risk & Compliance (GRC), Accounting, Business Performance Management (BPM), Financial Performance Management (FPM), Hewlett Packard, Meg Whitman, SEC
+Topics: Fraud, Governance, GRC, Office of Finance, audit, IFRS, Governance, Risk & Compliance (GRC), Business Performance Management (BPM), Financial Performance Management (FPM), Hewlett Packard, Meg Whitman, SEC